ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/vue2/index.md

 If everything is configured correctly, the second row of the grid will be blue.
 Congratulations!
 You now know now bend the grid look to your will - there are a few dozens more Sass variables that let you control the font family and size, border color, header background color and even the amount of spacing in the cells and columns.
-The full [Sass variable list](/themes-customising/#full-list-of-theme-parameters) is available in the themes documentation section.

 ## Summary